Spectral reconstruction details of a gradient-flowed color-electric correlator: Introduction

 Diffusion physics is encoded in the infrared limit of real-time spectral functions of conserved currents \cite{kubo,hydrodynamicfluctuations,Meyer2011}.
-In the limit $M \gg \pi T$ one can construct a color-electric correlator whose spectral function encodes the HQ momentum diffusion coefficient through \cite{CaronHuot:2009uh}
+In the limit $M \gg \pi T$ one can construct a color-electric correlator whose spectral function encodes $\kappa$ through \cite{CaronHuot:2009uh}

-On a Euclidean space-time lattice the spectral function $\rho(\omega)$ is not directly accessible; instead it has to be reconstructed from the Euclidean correlation function $G(\tau)$ through the integral relation

-with $\beta=1/T$.
-Thus calculating the diffusion coefficient amounts to inverting the integral relation, which is an ill-posed problem as it is indeterminate by definition.
-Nevertheless it is possible to get meaningful results from this approach through various ameliorating techniques.

-The left side of \cref{spfintegral} is a purely gluonic color-electric correlation function of Euclidean time $\tau$ that can be constructed by utilizing Heavy Quark Effective Theory \cite{CaronHuot:2009uh}.
+On a Euclidean space-time lattice the spectral function $\rho(\omega)$ is not directly accessible; instead on has to invert the above integral relation using the Euclidean correlation function $G(\tau)$.
+This is an ill-posed problem as it is indeterminate by definition; nevertheless it is possible to get meaningful results from this approach through various ameliorating techniques. $G(\tau$) is a purely gluonic color-electric correlation function of Euclidean time $\tau$ that can be constructed by utilizing Heavy Quark Effective Theory \cite{CaronHuot:2009uh}.
 It reads

 where $U(b,a)$ is a temporal Wilson line connecting $a$ and $b$, $E_i$ is the color-electric field operator and $g$ is the coupling.

-The main advantage of using this gluonic color-electric correlator instead of genuine hadronic correlators is that its spectral function is expected to have a smooth infrared limit (in contrast to the transport peak that is present in spectral functions of hadronic correlators) which simplifies the spectral reconstruction significantly.
+The main advantage of using this gluonic color-electric correlator instead of genuine hadronic correlators is that its spectral function is expected to have a smooth infrared limit which simplifies the spectral reconstruction significantly.

-In practice a gauge smoothing method is needed to compute \cref{eq:corr} with sufficient precision as the long-distance correlation is overshadowed by high-frequency gaugefield fluctuations even for tens of thousands of gauge configurations.
-The solution to this problem is gradient flow \cite{Luscher:2010iy,Altenkort2021}, which, unlike other gauge smoothing techniques, is applicable for gauge configurations of nonlocal actions (i.e., with dynamical fermions).
-Gradient flow also has additional benefits besides noise reduction, like nonperturbative renormalization and suppression of discretization artifacts \cite{Luscher:2010iy}.
-The idea of the flow method is to measure the correlator at many successive and not too large flow times, and then, after a continuum extrapolation at fixed flow time, to extrapolate back to the physical boundary which is at zero flow time.
-The details of this procedure are explained in reference \cite{Altenkort2021}.

-The technique to invert \cref{spfintegral} and obtain $\rho(\omega)$ that is used in our recent study \cite{Altenkort2021} makes use of theoretically motivated models that constrain the form of the spectral function in the low- and high-frequency regimes, which enables the extraction of the heavy quark momentum diffusion coefficient $\kappa$ through a least-squares fit of the discrete correlator data.
-We will now give more detailed insights into the inevitable systematic uncertainties of this approach.